Orgasmic dysfunction is when a person has trouble reaching an orgasm despite sexual arousal and stimulation.

 Men are more likely to have trouble orgasming following a radical prostatectomy.
-They are also more likely to experience delayed ejaculation as they get older, as the ejaculatory function tends to reduce with age.
+They are also more likely to experience delayed ejaculation as they get older, as the ejaculatory function tends to

 Once someone experiences difficulty reaching an orgasm, they may experience increased stress in sexual situations.
 Stress and anxiety during sex can make it even more difficult to reach an orgasm.

 Before diagnosing orgasmic dysfunction, a doctor will likely ask about a person’s symptoms and how long they have existed.

 The doctor will also note any factors that could contribute to orgasmic dysfunction, such as underlying health conditions or the medications a person is taking.